David-Summers/Azure-Design/README.md

 3. Gets the current width and height of the icon and scales up or down until either the width or height of the icon is 20mm

-4. Adds Shapedata placeholders to support adding metadata when using PowerShell to enumerate Azure resources such as ResourceID for example
+4. Adds Shape data placeholders to support adding metadata when using PowerShell to enumerate Azure resources such as ResourceID for example

 5. Adds connection points to the icon (North, East, South, West, South of Textbox, North East, South East, South West and North West)